Belper Town F.C.: History

 In 1982 the league merged with the Yorkshire League to form the Northern Counties East League, with Belper placed in the Premier Division.
 They won the Premier Division in 1984–85 and the President's Cup in 1995–96.
 The following season they finished as runners-up in the Premier Division and were promoted to Division One of the Northern Premier League.
 When Division One was split in 2007, the club were placed in Division One South.
 After finishing as runners-up in 2008–09 (missing out on the title on goal difference) they qualified for the promotion play-offs.
 Although they beat Rushall Olympic 1–0 in the semi-finals, they lost the final 1–0 to Stocksbridge Park Steels.
 A third-place finish in 2012–13 led to another play-off campaign, which resulted in them losing 4–2 to Stamford in the semi-finals.
 However, after finishing fourth the following season, they defeated Leek Town 2–0 in the semi-finals and Mickleover Sports 1–0 in the final to earn promotion to the Premier Division.

 Belper's first season in the Premier Division saw them finish bottom of the table, resulting in relegation back to Division One South.
 In 2021–22 they finished fifth in Division One Midlands, qualifying for the promotion play-offs position.
 After beating Stamford 2–1 in the semi-finals, they defeated Chasetown 1–0 in the final to earn promotion back to the Premier Division.
+However, they finished bottom of the Premier Division the following season and were relegated to Division One East.
+The club finished fourth in Division One East in 2024–25, going on to lose 2–1 to Stocksbridge Park Steels in the play-off semi-finals.
+Following the end of the season, they were transferred to Division One Midlands.